asheff794/ElectronicMouseWheel/README.md

 # ElectronicMouseWheel
 An electronic mouse wheel for tracking activity of mice over time.
-A small neodymium magnet is attached to a mouse wheel, and a hall effect sensor logs the time during each pass of the magnet.
+A small neodymium magnet is attached to a mouse wheel, and a hall effect sensor logs the time at each pass of the magnet.
 This cannot differentiate the direction the mouse is running, but works for purposes of general activity tracking.
 While this code theoretically works with up to 12 cages, I've only tested it on 4 simultaneously.
 Too many cages may cause wheel rotations to be missed if they happen too close in time, this would require testing.
 I performed this work as a technician in Gloria Choi's lab at MIT.

 #### Necessary Components